riseupnet/riseup_help/pages/vpn/macos/en.md

 There are three log files each for a different component of the client:

 * The systray log: `/Users/<your user>/Library/Preferences/leap/systray.log`
-* The priviledged helper: `/Applications/RiseupVPN.app/Contents/helper/helper.log`
+* The priviledged helper: `/Applications/RiseupVPN/RiseupVPN.app/Contents/helper/helper.log`
-* The openvpn process: `/Applications/RiseupVPN.app/Contents/helper/openvpn.log`
+* The openvpn process: `/Applications/RiseupVPN/RiseupVPN.app/Contents/helper/openvpn.log`

 When reporting a bug it is very useful to include the log files.

-### Test a pre-release version

-If you want to help us test a development, pre-release version of RiseupVPN, you can download the [[nightly builds => https://0xacab.org/leap/bitmask-vpn/-/jobs/artifacts/master/download?job=vendorize]].

 ## Source code
 RiseupVPN's clients are based on the open source software Bitmask.
 The code for the macOS client can be found [[here => https://0xacab.org/leap/bitmask-vpn]].